junxit/us-congress-bills-113/bill.md

   - **(3)** the recreational use at Lake Berryessa generates tourism that is important to local economies.
 - **(b)** *Purposes* The purposes of this Act are—
   - **(1)** to provide diverse, high quality recreational facilities and services on the water and land surrounding Lake Berryessa;
-  - **(2)** to conserve the natural, scenic, scientific, historic, and other resource values contributing to the public use and enjoyment of that land and water;
+  - **(2)** to conserve the natural, scenic, scientific, historic, economic, recreational, and other resource values contributing to the public use and enjoyment of that land and water;
   - **(3)** to promote cooperation between the Federal Government and private entities to manage that exceptional resource;
   - **(4)** to authorize the Secretary to manage certain resources under the Bureau of Land Management; and
-  - **(5)** to transfer to the Secretary, without consideration, administrative jurisdiction over certain Federal land for management as a unit of the Bureau of Land Management.
+  - **(5)** to transfer administrative jurisdiction over certain Federal land for management as a unit of the Bureau of Land Management.

 ## § 3.
 Definitions